-Twenty-twenty was like no year before it and I predict 2021 will be similar.
+Twenty-twenty was like no year before it, and 2021 is shaping up to be similar.
 The pandemic has impacted so many parts of our lives, including our wardrobes.
-It has proven that clothes aren't just clothes—with a seismic shift in how we live, a change has also come with how we get dressed.
-This shakeup to our wardrobes has been the most acute for those of us who transitioned from offices to working from home permanently.
+It has proven that clothes aren't just clothes.
+With a seismic shift in how we live, a change has also come with how we get dressed.
+This shake-up to our wardrobes has been the most acute for those of us who transitioned from offices to working from home permanently.

-While it would be easy to say that 2021 is a different year, so our wardrobes can have a total refresh and we can go back to our "old" looks, that's not true.
-The new year is going to be much of the same WFH situation, but that doesn't have to be a bad thing.
-The good news is that all those pieces we bought in 2020 are useful for this coming year too.
+While it would be easy to say that 2021 is a different year so that our wardrobes can have a total refresh and we can go back to our "old" looks, that's not true.
+The new year is already much of the same WFH situation, but that doesn't have to be a bad thing.
+The good news is that all those pieces we bought in 2020 are useful for this coming year, too.

 So when I was tasked with creating the ultimate 2021 capsule wardrobe, it was fairly easy to boil it down to 19 pieces.
-These are quite possibly items you already own but there might be some that you don't, but you know you'll find useful.
-I've also included items that will elevate your basic WFH look—from pendant necklaces to a brightly coloured Zoom-friendly shirt, these are the items that will keep you going for a long time.
+These are quite possibly items you already own, but there might be some that you don't but that you know you'll find useful.
+I've also included items that will elevate your basic WFH look.
+From pendant necklaces to a brightly coloured, Zoom-friendly shirt, these are the items that will keep you going for a long time.

-I'm so bored of the phrase "Zoom-friendly" when referring to fashion but I feel like there's no way of getting around it when talking about this capsule wardrobe item.
-Whether it's a bright colour (I've got my eye on the Bottega shirt below) or an oversize collar, all you need to do is make it fun and bold.
+I'm so bored of the phrase "Zoom friendly" when referring to fashion, but I feel like there's no way of getting around it when talking about this capsule-wardrobe item.
+Whether it's a bright colour (I've got my eye on the Bottega shirt below) or an oversized collar, all you need to do is make it fun and bold.

 The house dress is exactly what you imagine it to be: a dress to be worn around the house.
 The main thing here is that it needs to be loose and comfortable but still okay if you need to pop out to the shops.